abstractionjackson/career/README.md

 - from the shell, run `python employment`, and pass options or arguments
     - CRUD ops to track employment
     - the `plot` command to visualize employment as a time-series graph

-## Notes
-  This is a CRUD app.
-We do not need to bring pandas into this.